Bright136/DAP-Trainee-Story_Bright136/README.md

 ## Let me introduce Myself
-I am XX YY, a petroleum engineering graduate who has always been passionate about technology.
+I am Bright Ofori Boye Eshun a petroleum engineering graduate who has always been passionate about technology.
 I enrolled in the Azubi training program after hearing a colleague's testimonial.
 Previously, I worked as an e-banking officer in a bank until I made the decision to resign and fully pursue a career in technology.
 While I initially enrolled in several programs, I had to drop out because they were not suitable for beginners.
 Fortunately, I applied for the Azubi program and was selected as one of the fortunate trainees.
 This marked the beginning of my journey to become a Data Scientist.

 ## How would I describe my experience in the data analytics program ?